adammostrom/ruu-thesis-project-port/python/README.md

 Any new SDP can be implemented by inheriting from the SDP class in `theory.py`or `theoryMemoization.py` (recommended) and correctly defining the required functions.
 This structure allows the new class to use the computational logic from SDP, while specifying its own behavior for those functions.

 **Group 12** has extended the original model by introducing memoization, significantly improving computational performance.
 This implementation is in `theoryMemoization.py`.
-New**SDPs can choos**e to inherit from either `theory.py` or `theoryMemoization.py`.
+New implementations of the SDP model can inherit from either `theory.py` or `theoryMemoization.py`.

 TODO: multistakeholder theory